MirekVales/MVsDotNetAMSIClient/README.md

 # MV's DotNet AMSI Client
 A convenient .NET client for [Microsoft's Antimalware Scan Interface (AMSI)](https://docs.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-portal).

 AMSI is an interface standard that defines methods for file-based or stream-based content scanning for malware.
 AMSI is a part of Microsoft Windows OS, beginning from Windows 10 or Windows Server 2016.
-Operating system internally calls AMSI to dynamically evaluate a content that is about to be executed, e.g. JavaScript, PowerShell scripts.
+Operating system internally calls AMSI to request an evaluation of content that is about to be executed, e.g. JavaScript, PowerShell scripts.

-On other side, AMSI is implemented by major AV engines (e.g. Kaspersky, ESET, BitDefender), hence, once a third-party AV engine is installed on the computer, it can replace default Windows Defender, and AMSI effectively ends up invoking the third-party engine instead of Defender.
+On other side, AMSI is implemented by major AV engines (e.g. Kaspersky, ESET, BitDefender) that are able to evaluate a content for malware and detect possible threats.
+Once a third-party AV engine is installed on the computer, it can replace the default AMSI-aware engine, Windows Defender Antivirus.
+So operating system, that calls AMSI, effectively ends up invoking the third-party engine instead of Defender Antivirus.
+If no AMSI-aware third-party engine is available, the security evaluation requested over AMSI is provided by Defender.

-This client library is a compact solution that enables calling AMSI methods conveniently, adds an option to scan a file-based content, including zip file inspection, and also, it can correlate a detection result detail (for now, only if Windows Defender is used).
+This client library is a compact solution that enables calling AMSI methods conveniently, adds an option to scan a file-based content, including zip file inspection, and also, it can correlate a detection result detail (for now, only if Windows Defender Antivirus is used).
+It can serve as a tool to test AMSI-enabled engine, or as a library that allows to provide security features requested over AMSI as service.

 ## Available as NuGet Package